AKarode/CraveAI/README.md

 - Restaurant uploads menu
 - Our model _extracts_ menu items from pdf/png.
 (Use OCR to scan for characters, if language is Indic we can try use translators).
 - Create relational database based off menu items and have it relate items to food that it is trained on (Pinecone DB to use for RAG context usage)
 - Fine tune model to make sure exclusively give items from menus provided.

+- *Adding_Voice* Good to have

 ## Features-to-add
 - Check reviews of restaurant and understand reviews of items (what is good and bad)